We sort your Self Assessment for you. £169, all in.

 When do I owe Capital Gains Tax (CGT)?

-If you’re lucky enough to be selling second-hand personal items of significant worth on eBay, you should be aware of your liability to pay CGT.
-Any personal possessions that you sell (with the exception of your car – check HMRC for more details on this process) that are worth more than £3,000, you’ll need to pay Capital Gains Tax
+If you’re selling second-hand personal items of significant worth on eBay, you should be aware of your liability to pay CGT.
+Any personal possessions that you sell (with the exception of your car – check HMRC for more details on this process) that are worth more than £6,000, you’ll need to pay Capital Gains Tax

 What can eBay sellers expense?